Kevin Grant, chair (on leave spring 2017)

 The USSR claimed to be a revolutionary political form: a state based on the voluntary union of workers from over 100 different nationalities.
 The Bolsheviks intended to lead Russian peasants, Kyrgyz nomads and Chechen mountaineers together into the bright Communist future.
 What they actually achieved is another question.
 Explores the concepts of nation, empire and modernization in the Soviet context.
 (Writing-intensive.)
 Prerequisite, 221, 222 or consent of instructor.
 Maximum enrollment, 20.

 A study of the causes and consequences of the Civil War, with emphasis on antebellum society, sectional tensions, Abraham Lincoln and military strategy.
 (Writing-intensive.)
 Prerequisite, 251, Africana Studies 101 or consent of instructor.
 Maximum enrollment, 20.

 Examination of a critical period in recent U.S. history, with special attention to the Civil Rights Movement, the Vietnam War, campus protest and the origins of the women’s movement.
 (Writing-intensive.)
 Prerequisite, one 200-level course in American history.
 Maximum enrollment, 20.

-Examines encounters between Asian and Western peoples from Marco Polo to the present.
+This research course examines encounters between Asian and Western peoples from Marco Polo to the present.
 Consideration of problems of orientalism/occidentalism and reassessment of the myth of the Western “impact” on Asia by learning how Asian peoples understood the West and the ways that Europe, too, was affected by these encounters.
 (Writing-intensive.)
-Prerequisite, consent of instructor.
+Prerequisite, One 200-level course in History or Asian Studies or consent of instructor.
 No knowledge of Asian history required.
 Maximum enrollment, 12.
+Trivedi.